furkanevin/Basic-Ecommerce/README.md

 # JS-E Commerce
-Javascript e commerce Project with basics of ecommerce
+Javascript  Project that has basics of ecommerce
 ## Used Technologies

 ````